adrian-bodenmann/sparus_manual/Sparus manual with remote awareness.md

 Note: Before interacting with the voyis system it is important to turn on the architecture, as otherwise the time signal is not sent

+# Remote awareness

+## Code
+When downloading code, make sure to also download libbpg in ./external/libbpg (from https://github.com/miquelmassot/libbpg/)

 ## Running remote awareness
 There is an alias in ~/.bashrc: